unicef/publicgoods-toolkit/appendix-examples.md

 The Canadian Digital Service (CDS) is a centralized resource for the federal Canadian government that builds tools, technologies and processes that can be (re)used across agencies, with the goal of improving public services.
-Their products [are developed under open source models](https://digital.canada.ca/2020/02/24/why-open-source-matters) and freely available on GitHub. **All are licensed under the common MIT license in order to encourage broad collaboration and greater
+Their products [are developed under open-source models](https://digital.canada.ca/2020/02/24/why-open-source-matters) and freely available on GitHub. **All are licensed under the common MIT license in order to encourage broad collaboration and greater